cyber-prophet/bostrom-journal/BostromJournal001 copy.md

 ### cyber.py [~]()

-Python SDK providing rich functionality for interacting with Bostrom blockchain.
+Python SDK with rich functionality for interacting with Bostrom blockchain.
+Prefferable for the usage.
 Fork of terra money sdk.
-Using cyber.py is preferable.
 [Github](https://github.com/SaveTheAles/cyber.py).

 ### cyberpy [~]()